Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Creating the Model Class:

-We are using validation to validate the model class property values.
-So, let us first create a model class for registering a user.
-So, create a class file named RegistrationModel.cs and copy and paste the following code.
-This simple model has three properties, and we want to validate these properties.
+We will use Fluent API Validations to validate the model class property values.
+Let us first create a model class for registering a user.
+Create a class file named RegistrationModel.cs within the Models folder and copy and paste the following code.
+This simple model class has three properties: Username, Email, and Password, and we want to validate these properties.

 namespace FluentAPIDemo.Models { public class RegistrationModel { public string?
 Username { get; set; } public string?
 Email { get; set; } public string?
 Password { get; set; } } }